Mahdere731/Tigray-Humanitarian-Crisis/README.md

 **Mahdere Fikre**

 **Seattle Pacific University**

-B.B.A.
-Business Administration - Majoring in Information Systems, with a Minor in Data Analytics
+Bachelor of Arts in Business Administration Concentration in Information Systems
+Minor in Data Analytics